Estonia–Russia relations: Accusations of belittlement and glorification of fascism

 There have been various allegations of Neo-fascism (i.e., Nazism in Soviet speech), glorification of Nazism and Estonia's collaboration with Germans in World War II, resurrection of Nazism and being pro-Nazi against Estonia by official spokesmen and Jewish religious leaders of Russia, as well as by international spokesmen and associations, including René van der Linden and Efraim Zuroff.

 According to Economist: What really annoys the Kremlin is that Estonians regarded the arrival of the Red Army in 1944–45 as the exchange of one ghastly occupation for another instead of a liberation.
 The Estonian Education Minister Tõnis Lukas has said "We do not glorify the Nazis in any way, but Moscow seems very upset that Estonia considers the Nazi era and Stalinism as equally evil and criminal regimes."

-A controversial monument had been erected by a private group in the seaside town of Pärnu in 2002.
+A monument had been erected by a private group in the seaside town of Pärnu in 2002.
 It honoured Estonian soldiers who fought the Red Army during World War II and was reported as "SS monument" by some news agencies, including BBC.
-The Monument hadn't been formally unveiled and had been taken down shortly afterward amid criticisms of the international community.
-In 2004 the same monument was re-erected in the town of Lihula, however it was removed by the Estonian government after 9 days amid violent protests from some monument supporters.
+The Monument was taken down before it was unveiled.
+In 2004 the monument was re-erected in the town of Lihula, however it was removed by the Estonian government after 9 days amid violent protests from some monument supporters.
 The monument depicts an Estonian soldier in a German-type military uniform, and according to a journalist of the Baltic Times, with a Waffen-SS (combat SS) unit emblem.
 However a semiotic analysis by professor Peeter Torop of University of Tartu, consulting for the Lihula police department, concluded that no Nazi or SS symbolics whatsoever appear in the bas-relief.
+The monument which bears the plaque "To Estonian men who fought in 1940-1945 against Bolshevism and for the restoration of Estonian independence" now resides at the Museum of Fight for Estonia's Freedom.